 Every parent wants the best for their children and their future.
 Spurting fees in reputable education institutes in India and overseas along with rising inflation means that parents today are more worried about their child’s education than ever before.
-Irrespective of their financial earnings, parents are today making use of child education plans to ensure they have an adequate financial corpus for the future education needs of their child.
+Irrespective of their financial earnings, parents are today making use of child education plans to ensure they have adequate financial corpus for the future education needs of their child.

 A child education plan is a dual purpose financial instrument offering both protection and investment return.
 For the protection component on offer, such plans are also commonly known as child insurance plans.
 Child insurance plans are offered by almost every life insurance company, allowing parents the option to secure the financial future of their children.